How Much Does Garage Door Replacement Cost?

 Highlights

-• The main factors that affect the total cost of this project include the type and size of the garage door, the materials used, the cost of labor, the addition of insulation, and any customizations added to the door.
+• The main factors that affect the total cost of this project include the type and size of the garage door, the materials used, the cost of labor, the addition of insulation, and the addition of any customizations.

 • It may be time to replace the garage door if a homeowner notices any damage, finds the design unappealing, or wants to upgrade from a manual garage door to an automatic one.